NNPDF/nnpdf/doc/sphinx/source/get-started/prs.md

 # Reviewing pull requests

 All changes to the code [should](rules) be reviewed by at least one person (and ideally at least two).
-The expected benefits of the policy are
+The expected benefits of the policy are:

   - It should improve the overall quality of the code.